jdriordan/print/README.md

 Example:

     $ ./printfile foo.pdf http://arxiv.org/pdf/XXXX.XXXX.vX.pdf bar.pdf

 Authenitcation
 -------------

 In order not to have to enter a password every time do as follows,

-1. Generate an ssh key if you don't already have one:
+First generate an ssh key if you don't already have one:

     $ ssh-keygen

-2. Copy the key to the server:
+Then copy the key to the server:

     $ ssh ssh-copy-id $(head -n 1 ./printer)

 Bam, the server will no longer ask you for the password for ssh.